Kitura/Configuration/README.md

 the value for `foo` is now `baz` because `["foo": "baz"]` was more recently loaded than `["foo": "bar"]`.
 The same behavior applies to all other `load` functions.

-**NOTE:** Currently, `Configuration` only supports JSON and PLIST formats for resources loaded from data, file, or URL.
-You can write a custom deserializer to parse additional formats.
+**NOTE:** Currently, `Configuration` only supports JSON and PLIST formats for resources loaded from `Data`, file, or `URL`.
+You can write a [custom deserializer](https://ibm-swift.github.io/Configuration/Protocols/Deserializer.html) to parse additional formats.

 ## Accessing Configuration Data